The Goal: Develop Headliner Level Stand-up Comedy Material

 But if the stand-up comedy material a comedian produces only has 1-2 punchlines per minute and they don’t generate laughs, they have no foundation to build upon.

-However, until a comedian realizes that “writing” for reader is significantly different than developing stand-up comedy for delivery to an audience of observers who are watching and listening, they will most certainly struggle to get noteworthy laughs on stage.
+However, until a comedian realizes that “writing” for a reader is significantly different than developing stand-up comedy for delivery to an audience of observers who are watching and listening, they will most certainly struggle to get noteworthy laughs on stage.

-If you can thoroughly grasp what I have presented in this article then you are already ahead of the pack.
+If you can thoroughly grasp what I have presented in this article, then you are already ahead of the pack.

 I say that because most new comedians don’t have so much as a clue as to how many laughs they need in a minute on stage to move along quickly in stand-up comedy, much less how to develop stand-up material that will generate 4-6+ laughs per minute.